 Using the 'Jumper' will bypass the motherboard and if the PSU is working properly, the case fans, optical drives, hard drives, and LEDs should power up and remain on.

 does it short it out?

 Before i did the power supply test i decided to reseat all the cards, memory and connectors. after that i get a 3-4 on the leds the next step after 1-2-3. i removed each memory module and tried to reboot with one module then the other and even swaped them. no improvement.
 What are the odds that both failed? i never like it when alarms change while you are troubleshooting. makes me wonder about the validity of the indicators. memory is cheap, but if i buy new memory i will get more.

 where in Dell's web world do you find replacement motherboards? it looks like they do not want to sell them to individuals. if the mb is cheap enough i might just buy one anyway or see if i can upgrade it and processor.

-The XPS 400 has a Dell BTX case and motherboard with proprietary features, there is no third party retail equivalent, try calling Dell Spare Parts HERE and have system's "Service Tag" handy.
+The XPS 400 has a Dell BTX case and motherboard with proprietary features, there is no third party retail equivalent, try calling Dell Spare Parts HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> and have system's "Service Tag" handy.